Laelia autumnalis Lindl. 1831 SUBGENUS Laelia SECTION Podolaelia Schlechter Photo courtesy of © Lourens Grobler

-Found in Mexico in the central to southern mountains at elevations of 1500 to 2600 meters as a small to medium sized, cold to warm growing epiphyte or lithophyte, found on scrubby oaks and mossy rocks with bright light, a winter dormancy and night coolness with 2 to 3, leathery, lanceolate leaves per ovoid, subconical, to pyriform, tapering, curved, ridded and furrowed pseudobulb that blooms in the fall and winter in cultivation on an erect, stout, red colored, 2 to 3' [60 to 90 cm] long, apical, covered with scale-like floral bracts, several to many flowered inflorescence with fragrant, waxy, long-lasting, color variable flowers.
+Found in Mexico in the central to southern mountains at elevations of 1500 to 2600 meters as a small to medium sized, cool to cold growing epiphyte or lithophyte, found on scrubby oaks and mossy rocks with bright light, a winter dormancy and night coolness with 2 to 3, leathery, lanceolate leaves per ovoid, subconical, to pyriform, tapering, curved, ridged and furrowed pseudobulbs that blooms in the fall and winter in cultivation on an erect, stout, red colored, 2 to 3' [60 to 90 cm] long, apical, covered with scale-like floral bracts, several to many flowered inflorescence with fragrant, waxy, long-lasting, color variable flowers.

 References W3 Tropicos, Kew Monocot list , IPNI ;